The Short Answer: Use 1200 × 630

-If you are setting the tags by hand, include og:image, og:image:width, and og:image:height.
+If you are setting the tags by hand, include og:image, og:image:width, og:image:height, and og:image:alt.
 Use the exact width and height values: 1200 and 630.
 That gives crawlers less to guess.
+For the surrounding og:title, og:description, og:url, and og:type tags, use the OG meta tags guide.
+After that, run the page through an Open Graph checker so you see the same preview a crawler sees.

-If you searched for OG image dimensions, og:image size, or OG image aspect ratio, the answer is the same: 1200 × 630 pixels, 1.91:1 ratio, JPG or PNG, and a file small enough that crawlers can fetch it quickly.
+If you searched for OG image dimensions, og:image size, open graph image recommended size 1200 × 630 official, or OG image aspect ratio, use 1200 × 630 pixels, 1.91:1 ratio, JPG or PNG, and a file small enough that crawlers can fetch it quickly.
+The official part is split across platforms.
+The Open Graph protocol names the tags; Facebook, LinkedIn, X, Slack, and messaging apps decide how the preview card looks.

 OG Image Size Specs